pillow121/DE_Study/README.md

-<h1> Notes of Data Engineering Track in Python from Data Intern Camp</h1>
+<h1> Notes of Data Engineering Track in Python from Data Intern Camp Training</h1>

 <h2> Command lines from git introduction lecture</h2>
 <h3> Create a new repository in your local machine</h3>